We’ve all heard the snarky menopause jokes, but anyone who’s had a hormone imbalance will tell you: it’s no laughing matter.

 In men, symptoms can include erectile dysfunction, reduced body hair growth, low sperm count and reduced sex drive.

 You’re more likely to experience an imbalance during puberty, while having your period, during pregnancy or during menopause.
-But imbalances can also be caused such factors as:
+But imbalances can also be caused by such factors as:

 - Medical conditions that affect your endocrine system